-DFAT supports Australian tourism by strengthening Australia's bilateral relationships with governments of key tourism markets such as China, India and Singapore.
+DFAT supports Australian tourism by strengthening Australia's bilateral relationships with governments of key tourism markets such as China, India, Singapore and Japan.
 We work with other government agencies, including Austrade and Tourism Australia, to further enhance Australia’s appeal to international visitors.

 Australia’s national tourism strategy, Tourism 2020, is a partnership between government and industry to grow the competitiveness of Australia’s tourism industry.
 DFAT also seeks to advance Australia's Tourism 2020 priorities through multilateral tourism bodies, including the Asia-Pacific Economic Cooperation (APEC) Tourism Working Group and the Organisation for Economic Co-operation and Development (OECD) Tourism Committee.